Randoseru: History

 The use of the randoseru began in the Edo era.
 Along with a wave of western reforms in the Japanese military, the Netherlands-style rucksack called ransel (ランドセル, randoseru) was introduced as a new way for the foot soldiers to carry their baggage.
 The shape much resembled the randoseru bags used today.
 In 1885, the Japanese government, through the elementary school Gakushūin, proposed the use of a backpack as the new ideal for Japanese elementary school students.
-At Gakushūin, the practice of coming to school by cars and rickshaws were banned, promoting the idea that the students should carry their own equipment and come to school on foot.
-At this time, the bag looked more like normal rucksack.
+At Gakushūin, the practice of coming to school by cars and rickshaws was banned, promoting the idea that the students should carry their own equipment and come to school on foot.
+At this time, the bag looked more like a normal rucksack.
 This changed, however, in 1887.
 The crown prince of the time was given a backpack upon entering elementary school (at Gakushūin).
 To honor the soldiers of the country, the shape of the backpack resembled the backpacks used in the military.
 This quite immediately became the fashion, and the shape has continued to become the randoseru used today.
 However, at that time most of the Japanese people could not afford such an expensive bag.
 Until the dramatic rise of economy in Japan in the post-World War II period, the main school bags in Japan were simple shoulder bags and furoshiki (square folding cloths).

 It is a popular saying that the metal clip on the side of the randoseru was used in the military to carry grenades.
 However, this is not true.
 The metal clip was introduced in the post-World War II period, as a means to carry lunch boxes, change of clothes for P.E., etc.

-Around March 2014, American actress Zooey Deschanel took her picture with red randoseru on her back, and it is becoming the boom for young people to wear randoseru.

-In recent years, in addition to the boom spread by the above-mentioned American actress, there are an increasing number of people outside Japan who know about randoseru through Japanese animation, manga, etc. and purchase them as souvenirs when traveling to Japan.

-They are sometimes sold in stores for tourists and in airports in Japan.

 Production

 Most randoseru production is carried out by hand.
-A randoseru is constructed of a single-piece body and around 200 fittings, a combination of die-cut materials and urethane backing plates.
+A randoseru is constructed of a single-piece body and around 200 fittings, a combination of die-cut materials and polyurethane backing plates.
 Assembly involves crimping, machine-sewing, walnut-gluing, drilling each shoulder strap, and riveting.
 The bag's materials and workmanship are designed to allow the backpack to endure the child's entire elementary education (six years).
 However, the care usually given to the randoseru throughout that time and afterwards can extend its life and preserve it in near-immaculate condition long after the child has reached adulthood, a testament to its utility and the sentiment attached to it by many Japanese as symbolic of their relatively carefree childhood years.